andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 <h4 class="article-subheader">Sea Buckthorn</h4>
-"Each of our cocktails is sourced with Norwegian ingredients
+"Each of our cocktails is sourced with Norwegian ingredients, inspired by nature and expertly crafted by our bartenders with spirits distilled on-site.
+I'll leave these menus here & let me know if you have any questions."